On the Expressive Power of Sparse Geometric MPNNs: Experiments

 \subsection{Separation experiments}

-We begin with experiments to corroborate our theoretical findings.
-We consider examples where the graph $\mA$ is a line graph, which is not generically globally rigid.
+\paragraph{Enhancing Model Expressiveness: Power Graphs in Invariant vs. Equivariant Comparisons} We begin with experiments to corroborate our theoretical findings.
+We consider examples where the graph $\mA$ is a line graph, which is connected but not generically globally rigid.
 We choose two pairs of geometric line graphs, Pair a and Pair b, depicted in Figure \ref{fig:Two pairs for power Graphs}.
 These pairs have identical distances along graph edges but are not isomorphic.
-Therefore, they cannot be distinguished by I-GGNN but (at least when generic) can be distinguished by E-GGNN and our \us architectures.
-Following the protocol from \cite{on_the_expressive_power}, we construct binary classification problems from pair a and pair b and apply our E-GGNN architecture \us, as well as three popular I-GGNN architectures: SchNet \cite{SchNet}, DimeNet \cite{DimeNet}, and SphereNet \cite{SphereNet}.
+Therefore, they cannot be distinguished by any I-GGNN but (at least when generic) can be distinguished by E-GGNN and our $\us$ architectures.
+Following the protocol from \cite{on_the_expressive_power}, we construct binary classification problems from Pair a and Pair b and apply our E-GGNN architecture $\us$, as well as three popular I-GGNN architectures: SchNet \citep{SchNet}, DimeNet \citep{DimeNet}, and SphereNet \citep{SphereNet}.